cppshizoidS/Python/README.md

 Qt is the folder with Qt Simple window and Calculator(Using Qt5)

-SUS is the folder with cv2 converter video to ASCII
+Vid_To_ASCII is the folder with cv2 converter video to ASCII

 Neural_Net is the folder with Simple Neural Net using NumPy and SkitLearn